hmccarthy1/Trip-Planner/README.md

 # Florida Springs Deep Dive
 # Description
-This project has the best Springs in Florida.
+This project has the intent of sharing information about the best freshwater springs in Florida with the general public.
+It includes many photos of different springs throughout the state, as well as information such as location and amenities.
 # Table of Contents
 - [Installation](#installation)
 - [Credits](#credits)